mrossini-ethz/camera-calibration-pvr/README.md

 4. Create a new Plane (`Shift-A` -> Mesh -> Plane).
 5. Enter Edit mode (`Tab` key) and move the plane vertices to the corners of the rectangle in the background image.
 6. Leave Edit mode (`Tab` key).
 7. Ensure that the plane is selected.
-In the 3D view tools (on the left side of the 3D view), select the Misc tab and find the *Camera Calibration PVR* menu.
+In the 3D view tools (on the left side of the 3D view), select the Tools tab and find the *Camera Calibration PVR* menu.
 Press *Solve Focal*.

 This sets the position, the rotation and the focal length of the camera.
 The view changes automatically to the camera and a new object is created that represents the reconstructed rectangle.